 What is your favorite low temperature way to cook?

-Alea Milham is the owner and editor of Premeditated Leftovers.
+Alea Milham is the owner of Premeditated Leftovers and the author of Prep-Ahead Meals from Scatch.
 She shares her tips for saving money and time while reducing waste in her home.
 Her favorite hobby, gardening, is a frugal source of organic produce for her recipes.
 She believes it is possible to live fully and eat well while spending less.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.